QianrenLi/ReinWiFi/README.md

 - [ ] Code Cleanup

 ## Acknowledgement

-This project is build on top of the [stream-replay](https://github.com/lasso-sustech/stream-replay) and [wlsops-hack](https://github.com/lasso-sustech/wlsops-hack).
+This project is build on top of the [stream-replay](https://github.com/lasso-sustech/stream-replay), [cluster-tap](https://github.com/lasso-sustech/cluster-tap) and [wlsops-hack](https://github.com/lasso-sustech/wlsops-hack).
+Special thanks to the authors of these projects.